Protecting our HEALTH, ENVIRONMENT, EQUALITY AND DEMOCRACY!

-We need you!
-Since our successful seven site Stand Out for Students on March 14, 2018, Indivisible Outer Cape and Lower Cape Indivisible would like to collaborate on promoting meaningful gun reform.
-Unfortunately, both groups are severely under-staffed and have not been able to make any headway.
+One year ago, we held our successful seven site Stand Out for Students on March 14, 2018, where Indivisible Outer Cape and Lower Cape Indivisible collaborated to support our young people after the Parkland shooting.
+Both our groups would like to do more, but we are severely under-staffed.
 So if you are interested in representing IOC and working on this important issue with our neighbors from Lower Cape, please email Laurie Veninger at firstname.lastname@example.org and we can put you in touch!
+In the meantime we will do our best to keep you informed of the efforts undertaken by many other groups working on meaningful gun reform.